Bob Attersley

 Robert Alan Attersley (August 13, 1933 – March 12, 2010) was a well known Canadian ice hockey player who competed in the 1960 Winter Olympics.
-He was born in Oshawa, Ontario, to Ernest and Marietta Attersley.
-During his lifetime he owned and operated several businesses and had a political career which extended to being the mayor of Whitby.
+He was born in Oshawa, Ontario, to Ernest and Doris Kilburn Attersley.During his lifetime he owned and operated several businesses and had a political career which extended to being the mayor of Whitby.

 Early life

 He was first employed by General Motors, and also held the position of president of the Young Conservative Party of Oshawa.
 He subsequently moved to Whitby.

 Hockey career

 Attersley played on bantam and midget hockey teams in Oshawa and then proceeded onto Junior B. Eventually reaching Major Junior 'A' hockey in 1950-1951, he first played for the Oshawa Generals.
 He remained with the Generals for a total of three seasons, receiving the Red Tilson Trophy as the Ontario Hockey League's most valuable player in 1952-1953.
 In hopes of signing him, he was invited by the Boston Bruins to their training camp at Hershey, Pennsylvania in 1953.

 While considering the offer made by Boston, the Generals lost their arena to a fire.
 This fire not only took their home, but all their equipment as well.
 This forced the team to split up, names were put into a hat and divided between the remaining teams.
 This landed Attersley with the Guelph Biltmores for a year at the same fee offered by Boston.
 Other than playing exhibition games with the Bruins he remained with the Guelph Biltmores.

 With the contract to the Guelph Biltmores coming to an end, Attersley joined the team the Oshawa Truckmen.
 Because of the loss of the Oshawa arena, the 1953-1954 season was played in Bowmanville.
 At this point Attersley made his way back to Whitby with the then Oshawa Truckmen, which changed its name to the Whitby Dunlops.

 With his centre position secured for the Whitby Dunlops, Attersley went on to win the scoring championship in the league for four of the five seasons.
 In 1956-1957, he went on to win the Allan Cup with the Whitby Dunlops in their first year as a Senior "A" club.
 He also managed to set two records during his time with the Dunlops.
 A record of 70 assists in the 1956-1957 season and in 1958-1959 a record for total points at the end of a season, 95.

 In 1958 he earned the right to represent Canada at the World Hockey Championships in Oslo, Norway with the Dunlops.
 In the final game, Attersley scored two goals and one assist.

 In the 1958-1959 season, the Whitby Dunlops won the Allan Cup.
 In the following year the Whitby Dunlops disbanded, leaving Attersley to join the Waterloo Flying Dutchmen to represent Canada for a second time.
 This time it was at the 1960 Winter Olympics at Squaw Valley, California.
 Following the Olympics Attersley went on to join the Kingston Frontenacs of the Eastern Professional Hockey League, until leaving hockey in 1962.